philmjc/GreenMath/README.md

 **Phase 2.
 Extending the basic architecture and designing for scale and eventual migration to Angular 2 :**
 - Models: Design schema for fast access, optimised 1-1 embedding and minimised M-M storage.
 - Controllers: Focus on lean controllers, modularity and component directives.
 - TypeScript: Start embedding it.
+- Mobile access - see the Ionic version.

 _**Feedback appreciated!**_